TheM1ddleM1n/Waddle/README.md

 3. Verify Miniblox game has loaded fully
 4. The crosshair is always enabled - no toggle needed

-**Note:** Crosshair is permanently cyan for consistent aim reference!
+**Note:** Crosshair is permanently neon green for consistent aim reference!

 ### Settings Not Saving